Skip to main content

 Objectives

-• I can sing and create movements to music.
+• I can sing and move in a round.

-• I can tell read and perform rhythms.
+• I can read low so and low la.

 Copy Link